 4. Take your taste buds for an adventure at “Dining in the Dark”

-Ever heard that you eat with your eyes?
-This unique dining experience takes visuals out of the equation, heightening your sense of smell and taste and surprising your tastebuds.
-After being blindfolded and escorted to your table, sit down to an extravagant four-course meal you and your friends will likely never forget, and indulge in a foodie experience unlike any other.
-Find more information and buy tickets here.
+After being blindfolded and escorted to your table, sit down to an extravagant three-course meal you and your friends will likely never forget, and indulge in a foodie experience unlike any other.

 5. Take a trip down to Hamtramck Disneyland